busbud/coding-challenge-frontend-b/README.md

 If you continue to see the message "There was an error loading some of your results; please refresh the page and try again", double-check you have exported the env variable correctly.

+If you have issues with the test runner, `brew install watchman` can resolve them.

 ## The App

 ##### Paradigm